 This behavior helps Sigma to continue in spite of what would otherwise be an error, at the expense of sometimes obscuring the source of the error.
 In cases where a possible Null value is expected, functions like IsNull and Coalesce can be helpful.

 Null values may be filtered away, just like other types of Values.

 Each function and operator has rules about the types of arguments it allows.
 If an argument is not of an allowed type, the formula editor will display a warning and the column will be in an error state.

 Function documentation will indicate if there are restrictions to argument types that can be used with that function.

 Sometimes a value will not be recognized as the correct type, or a formula requires you to specify the type of entry.
 Use an appropriate type-conversion function to ensure the data is treated as the correct Type.

 Most data warehouses support some form of composite data within columns. (e.g. nested arrays, nested structures, JSON or XML) Sigma refers to these as variants.
-Currently variant type columns are shown as empty with no ability to inspect or manipulate.
-Better support for this type of data is forthcoming.
+Sigma gives you an interactive visual interface to extract columns of data from variant columns.
+Simply open the column menu and choose Extract Columns.